-For 25 years we have been helping young women from indigenous and rural communities in Oaxaca, Mexico, exercise their right to education, both, at the high school level and university level.
+For 25 years we have been helping young women from indigenous and rural communities in Oaxaca, Mexico, to exercise their right to education, both, at the high school level and university level.
 Our goal in 2019 is to support 40 women.
-With this project, we will continue to provide scholarships and virtual training to 25 young women in high school and at least 9 university students.
-This requires an annual budget of US $ 128,000.
-Education is a lifelong investment that is beneficial for the future.
+With this project, we will continue to provide scholarships and virtual training to 25 young people in high school studies in the 2021-2022 school year.
+This requires a budget of $48,000 US per school year.
+Education is a life investment that is beneficial for the future.

 In Oaxaca, Mexico, the indigenous population is 65.7% of the total.
 There is a 29% illiteracy rate for 15 year old women (and older), while men of the same age range have a rate of 16.4 %.
 In the indigenous and rural communities of the state, there are very few opportunities for girls and young women to have access to upper secondary and higher education.